Theme Verse:

 -

 Make an appointment with one of our priests – Fr.
-Peter, Fr.
-Carl or Fr.
+Peter or Fr.
 Bob – to offer confession and to receive absolution.

 The Book of Common Prayer 2019 calls this “Reconciliation of Penitents” and lists it under “The Rites of Healing.”
 Healing of the moral life begins with confession.
 James 5:16 states: “Confess your sins to one another and pray for one another, that you may be healed.”
 While confession is good to practice with one another, sometimes confession with a priest is desirable for absolution, counsel, and confidentiality.